jchildren/pandoc_drupal_filter/README.md

 It is recommended that this module be enabled via [Drush](https://github.com/drush-ops/drush) with `drush en pandoc_filter`.

 This will prompt you for the installation of the [Composer Manager](https://www.drupal.org/project/composer_manager) module from drupal.org.
 This module will automatically make use of the included composer.json file to install the pandoc-php module that it depends on.
-However, the module will also accept a local composer installation in the module directory if you wish to install and enable it manually.
+However, the module will also accept a local [Composer](https://getcomposer.org/) installation in the module directory if you wish to install and enable it manually.